Next Available Track: Spring 2019

 - May 31-June 11, 2021

 Can we really become more like Jesus and teach our people to do all that he commanded?
 The pressing question for the church is whether we have something tangible to offer when it comes to personal and cultural transformation.
 We do, but how do we get a fresh hearing for discipleship to Jesus within the local church itself, let alone outside the church?
 As discipleship movements, models, and programs continue to proliferate, how do we discern what actually nurtures mature followers of Jesus?
 Talbot can help.

-Discipleship to Jesus for the 21st Century is a Doctor of Ministry track designed to make authentic discipleship to Jesus Christ a present-day reality.
-With Michael Wilkins as your faculty-mentor, and with a host of highly esteemed guest lecturers, you will explore the first century world of biblical discipleship to Jesus, and discover how to encourage your people to become a community of disciples committed to living radically in the church and the world as 21st century disciples of Jesus.
+Discipleship for the 21st Century is a Doctor of Ministry track designed to make authentic discipleship to Jesus Christ a present day reality.
+With Dr. Steve Porter as your faculty-mentor, and with a host of highly esteemed guest lecturers, you will explore the 1st Century world of biblical discipleship and come to understand more fully how to lead your people to become a similar community, growing in conformity to Jesus and living out his kind of life in the 21st Century.

 The Faculty Mentor

 With 20 years of experience in both academic and church ministry, Dr. Steve Porter is Associate Professor of Theology and Philosophy at Talbot’s Institute for Spiritual Formation and Rosemead School of Psychology.
 He also serves as an Associate Director of Biola University’s Center for Christian Thought and the managing editor of the Journal of Spiritual Formation and Soul Care.
 Dr. Porter’s teaching, research, and writing are all focused on the theology of discipleship, sanctification, and spiritual formation, and how to work out that theology in real human life within the context of the church.